navikt/pus-decorator/README.md

  - HEADER_TYPE (optional:https://github.com/navikt/pus-decorator/blob/master/src/main/java/no/nav/pus/decorator/HeaderType.java)
  - FOOTER_TYPE (optional)
  https://github.com/navikt/pus-decorator/blob/master/src/main/java/no/nav/pus/decorator/FooterType.java
- - EXTRA_DECORATOR_PARAMS (optional) forward extra parameters to the decorator based on https://github.com/navikt/nav-dekoratoren/#parametere
+ - EXTRA_DECORATOR_PARAMS (optional) forward extra parameters to the decorator based on https://github.com/navikt/nav-dekoratoren/#parametere.
+Example: &chatbot=true&feedback=false
  - ENVIRONMENT_CONTEXT (optional) sets context name for `/environment.js` and `/api/feature.js`.
 Defaults to application name (see below)
  - CONTEXT_PATH (optional) if set is the contextpath of the application.
 Defaults to APPLICATION_NAME
  - CONTENT_URL (optional) application to be decorated will be fetched from this url.
 If not set, the application is read from local disk